Cornell-MAE-UG/fa25-portfolio-ryanbrynjo/_projects/2023-spaceship-design.md

 ## Overview

 In the summer of 2024, I was lacking any CAD experience.
-Because of my love of aviation and space, I thought it would be very fun to learn how to use CAD while designing a sleek and build-able RC plane.
+Because of my love of aviation and space, I thought it would be fun and challenging to learn how to use CAD while designing a sleek and build-able RC plane.

 To begin, I watched a couple of videos on planes and how to begin designing them.
 To give myself a crutch, I decided to follow a blue-print of a random stunt-plane.
 I followed this blueprint to give a rough outline of the plane shape from top and bottom views and side views.
 I decided my plane would be a maximum of 50 cm long and 35 cm wide.